What Is AWS Directory Service?

-What is Amazon EC2? in the Amazon EC2 User Guide for Microsoft Windows Instances.
+What is Amazon EC2? in the Amazon EC2 User Guide for Windows Instances.

-Launching EC2 Instances in the Amazon EC2 User Guide for Microsoft Windows Instances.
+Launching EC2 Instances in the Amazon EC2 User Guide for Windows Instances.

-Security Groups in the Amazon EC2 User Guide for Microsoft Windows Instances.
+Security Groups in the Amazon EC2 User Guide for Windows Instances.

 What is Amazon VPC? in the Amazon VPC User Guide.